Premature labour is labour that happens before the 37th week of pregnancy. About 8 out of 100 babies will be born prematurely.

 Your midwife or doctor will also check your baby.
 They'll probably feel your bump to find out the baby's position and how far into your pelvis the baby's head is.

 They should also ask about your baby's movements in the last 24 hours.
-If they do not ask, tell them about the baby's movements.
+Tell them if you've noticed any changes.

 If you're in premature labour